MrAbdelaziz/Secure-Store-Policies/README.md

 ## Credits
 YouCan Secure Store Policies is developed and maintained by MrAbdelaziz.
 You can find the repository for this project on GitHub.

-## Contact
-For any inquiries or questions, you can reach out to MrAbdelaziz via GitHub or visit github.com/MrAbdelaziz.